HPLDD-60A-24V Laser Diode Driver

 Manufacturer: Opt Lasers

-This driver designed to operate high power NIR laser diodes, including devices in series or stacked.
+This high-power laser diode driver is designed to operate high-power NIR laser diodes, including devices in series or stacked.
 It has a modulation bandwidth of 5 kHz.
 (Note that there is also a version with 20 kHz modulation bandwidth.)
 It can be used to operate 20, 40 or 60 W CS-mount 808 nm, 940 nm and 980 nm as well as other similar laser diodes.